Qaramirzey Massacre: The Massacre

-Oral sources say that after artillery fire was opened on the village from Akhmet Mountain, the Russian army launched the attack.
+Oral sources say that after artillery fire was opened on the town from Akhmet Mountain, the Russian army launched the attack.
 When the attack began at dawn, the Cossacks began to break into houses, loot and kill any Circassians they saw.

-Colonel Akim Makarovich Dadymov, of Ossetian descent, who personally knew Karamirza Aliy from the battles, moved to the other end of the village with the Cossacks under his command.
-Karamirza Aliy, who had just woken up and was partially dressed, stepped out into his courtyard and fired at Dadymov, but missed.
+Colonel Akim Makarovich Dadymov, of Ossetian descent, who personally knew Qaramirza Aliy from the battles, moved to the other end of the town with the Cossacks under his command.
+Qaramirza Aliy, who had just woken up and was partially dressed, stepped out into his courtyard and fired at Dadymov, but missed.
 Dadymov then shot Aliy in the lower part of his right eye with his pistol, killing him.
-As the buildings in the village were set on fire, people were emerging from the burning houses, only to be killed as they did so.
+As the buildings in the town were set on fire, people were emerging from the burning houses, only to be killed as they did so.
 As people sought shelter behind the warriors, large groups of targets quickly formed for the Russian soldiers.

 Shogen Shumaho, a famous Kabardian noble warrior, tied his baby Ismail to his gilded rifle to prevent it from falling into the hands of the Russians and left him from the cliff, and was killed while trying to protect his daughter Gushehurai.
 Gushehurai was bayoneted to death by Cossacks.
 Shumaho's pregnant wife burned to death in the fires, having taken the loot with her to prevent it from falling into the hands of the Russians.
 18 prominent princes and about 50 famous Circassian warriors has been killed in the massacre.
 During the 2-hours long massacre, 570 Circassians were directly killed, 100 bodies were found of those who drowned while trying to cross the Laba River after jumping off the cliff, and over 1,000 Circassians died due to the fires that were set by the Russian army.
 665 horses, 530 cattle, 2,300 sheep, large amounts of money, and weapons were looted.